 Accounts receivables are stated net of credit losses allowance.
-The Company is exposed to credit losses primarily through its contracts with enterprise clients, health insurance plans and EAP organizations.
-The Company's methodology is based on historical collection experience, customer creditworthiness, current and future economic condition and market condition.
+The Company is exposed to credit losses primarily through its contracts with Payor and DTE clients.
+The Company's methodology for estimating credit loss is based on historical collection experience, customer creditworthiness, current and future economic condition and market condition.
 Additionally, specific allowance amounts are established to record the appropriate provision for customers that have a higher probability of default.
 Accounts receivables are written off after all reasonable means to collect the full amount have been exhausted.
-The allowance for credit losses is immaterial for the years ended December 31, 2022 and 2021.
+Credit losses were immaterial for the years ended December 31, 2023, 2022 and 2021.